DVaughan/DVaughan.github.io/_posts/2024-11-05-Orpius-Can-See.md

 ![Example image](/assets/images/2024_11_05/Image1.png)

-When I try this is ChatGPT, I see:
+When I try this in ChatGPT, I see:

 ![ChatGPT response](/assets/images/2024_11_05/ChatGptResponse.png)